sbintuitions/hikari/README.md

     --device cuda:0
 ```

 The `--checkpoint` accepts a HuggingFace Hub ID (downloaded automatically) or a local path.
-The server loads the model, captures CUDA graphs for the encoder, decoder, and depth decoder, then listens for WebSocket connections on the specified port.
+The server loads the model, captures CUDA graphs for the encoder and decoder, then listens for WebSocket connections on the specified port.

 ### 3. Start the client